OnionIoT/python-spidev/README.md

 ## More Details on Use with the Omega2

-**Full-duplex SPI transmissions are not supported.** This is due to the MediaTek MT7688 SoC used in the Omega2 family. **Half-duplex SPI transmissions ARE supported.** See the [Half-Duplex Transmissions section](#half-duplex-transmissions) below.
+**Full-duplex SPI transmissions are not supported.** This is due to the MediaTek MT7688 SoC used in the Omega2 family. **Half-duplex SPI transmissions ARE supported.** See the [xfer3 Half-Duplex Transmission section](#xfer3-half-duplex-spi-transaction) below.

 See more details here: